CarlFK/geebee/ansible/roles/voctomix/README.md

 Boot:
 voctocore
-voctocore-cmds.py - set core to PnP
-videoteam-record-timestamp-ts/mp4 - start saving whatever to disk. cutlist.service - if something tells core to cut, log it.
+voctocore-cmds.py - set core to PnP (this isn't happening) videoteam-record-timestamp-ts/mp4 - start saving whatever to disk. cutlist.service - if something tells core to cut, log it.